 The key here is that Friday handles all the heavy lifting, so you can focus on building a habit of reflection, planning, and gratitude.

-As you create workflows in Friday, you will be able to see a running log of entries on the homepage.
+As you create routines in Friday, you will be able to see a running log of entries on the homepage feed.
 I've included a screenshot of how this looks below:

 It may be tough to see, but I've created a "morning plan" habit where I answer the following questions: